-- They feel our school has high expectations and an engaging learning environment. - They believe that students can lead events more than they currently are involved. - They are fulfilled in their work and feel like they are making a difference with kids. - They want more people to contribute to the overall needs of the school. - Some felt disconnected with regards to culture - POGs were a big positive from the year - Focus on things within our control - More in person events hopefully coming soon - We collaborate well together.
+- They feel our school has high expectations and an engaging learning environment. - They believe that students can lead events more than they currently are involved. - They are fulfilled in their work and feel like they are making a difference with kids. - PLCs are moving in the right direction and most teams feel confident in their momentum. - They want more people to contribute to the overall needs of the school. - Some felt disconnected with regards to culture - POGs were a big positive from the year - Focus on things within our control - Many staff would like to see more faculty meetings/time to connect with others. - We collaborate well together.